SSWConsulting/SSW.Rules.Content/rules/fix-problems-quickly/rule.md

 > I am shocked I still have miscommunications with my wife almost everyday... something minor seems to pop up, and that's with someone I get along with, understand and have been married to for 20 years.
 >
 > Many people speak English as a 2nd language.
 I believe miscommunications are not limited to the English language... it's a human thing... different experiences, intentions, and expectations will end up with different interpretations of words... so it is more uncommon to have 2 people understand each other perfectly on an issue.
-If a day goes by without a miscommunication, that would be a shock
+If a day goes by without a miscommunication, that would be a shock.
 >
-> Have ❤️ and patience
+> Have ❤️ and patience.
 >
 > **Adam Cogan, SSW**